casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

         Some("Hello_world_access_uref".to_string())         // access uref
     );

-    // to access from the account - named keys of the account runtime::put_key("hello_world_contract", stored_contract_hash.into());
+    // to access the contract hash from the account's named keys runtime::put_key("hello_world_contract", stored_contract_hash.into());

 }